Why Trapping Doesn’t Work

 Unless whatever is attracting the animal is removed, other animals will fill the vacant space.

 When you hire a pest control company to come out and trap a nuisance animal, or if you do it yourself, legally the animal must be released within 100 yards of the capture site, or the animal must be killed– AND trappers are not legally required to tell you this.
 That’s right.
 California law requires trappers to release a trapped animal essentially back on your property, or to euthanize the animal.

 Sometimes trappers try to hide this fact but telling clients they will relocate the animal to some green and healthful spot.
 While this may sound like a good option, keep in mind that it is not legal for a trapper (or anyone) to relocate, so most likely he is lying to you and will instead kill the animal.
 Also keep in mind that relocation is actually incredibly cruel.

 In the vast majority of cases, relocation results in the death of the animal.
 Imagine an animal removed from its den, comfort zone and all its known food and water sources.
 Imagine dropping that animal, confused and terrified, into another animal’s territory.
 What is likely to happen?
 The relocated animal will be beaten up and chased away, and will eventually starve to death, or die of exposure.
 In this situation, most wildlife will perish.
 Most of the problems people have with wildlife happen during spring and summer’s baby season, so trapping often separates a mother from her dependent young, leaving them behind to die from starvation, dehydration and hypothermia.
 Relocation of nuisance wildlife is never a good option to solve a wildlife problem.

-Trapping doesn’t work and can be very cruel.
-Choose the humane, and ultimately most effective method for dealing with nuisance wildlife— WildCare Solutions!
-Call us at 415-456-7283 today!
+Trapping doesn’t work and is cruel.
+Choose the humane, and ultimately most effective method for dealing with nuisance wildlife— eviction and exclusion!
+Call WildCare for advice at 415-456-7283 today!